 A plugged air filter will restrict airflow.
 Your ECHO string trimmer won’t start when it doesn’t get enough air.

 Replace an ECHO air filter annually and check it after every 10 hours of operation to make sure it is still in good condition.
 Check it more frequently in dry dusty conditions.

-If you find the filter is damaged, very dirty or wet, you must replace it.
-If it’s just a little dirty, remove the filter and clean it be brushing dirt off the filter.
+If you find the filter is damaged, very dirty, or wet, you must replace it.
+If it’s just a little dirty, remove the filter and clean it by brushing dirt off the filter.

 NEVER run your ECHO string trimmer with a very dirty air filter or without an air filter.
 It can be tempting to try to finish your trimming task by removing a plugged filter and running the trimmer while you wait on a new filter replacement.

 If I were you, I wouldn’t risk it.
 This can allow dirt to enter the engine and cause permanent damage.

 Solution: Remove the filter and wipe out any remaining dirt from the air filter housing and cover.
 Replace a dirty air filter with a new ECHO air filter.

 Bad Spark Plug Will Cause an ECHO String Trimmer Not to Start